ptichko/ptichko.github.io/_posts/2020-06-10-R-Function-To-Calculate-Summary-Statistics-By-Factors.md

 ---
 layout: post
-title:  "R Function To Calculate Summary Statistics By Group"
+title:  "R Function To Calculate Summary Statistics By Factors"
 ---

-# R Function To Calculate Summary Statistics By Grouping Variables
+# R Function To Calculate Summary Statistics By Factors

 Recently, I created a function called group_by_summary_stats() that quickly calculates basic summary stats  (e.g., N, mean, median, SD, SE, and range) for a single dependent variable for each combination of factors.
 The function uses several functions from the dplyr library, specifically the group_by() and summarise() functions, so you'll need to ensure you've installed dplyr.